 VerSprite also specializes in providing threat intelligence services based on data from cyber campaigns.
 Our security consultants can provide organizations with threat intelligence reports that provide information on both threat actors and suspicious activities within computer networks or infrastructure.
 Information on threat actors helps security teams resolve active compromises quickly because organizations can more easily deduce which threat actors are likely conducting an attack.

 Information on suspicious activities and threat actors also helps organizations in two additional ways.
 First, security teams can respond to active compromises quickly by knowing which threat actors target similar companies.
-Second, internal security teams which discover suspicious activities within organizational infrastructure can determine which data processes, flows, and applications to remediate based on the probability an attack may escalate or the extent of possible damages during threat and vulnerability lifecycle assessments; cyber campaigns provide information, which is grounded in reality, on the possibility of attack escalation and extent of possible damages.
+Second, internal security teams that discover suspicious activities within organizational infrastructure can determine which data processes, flows, and applications to remediate based on the probability an attack may escalate or the extent of possible damages during threat and vulnerability lifecycle assessments; cyber campaigns provide information, which is grounded in reality, on the possibility of attack escalation and extent of possible damages.

 VerSprite offers a library of articles, webinars, ebooks, and more that organizations and individuals can access to learn more about geopolitical risks.
 The ‘What is Geopolitical Risk & Why Do You Need It?’ blog post can help readers understand how geopolitics present risks to organizations regardless of size or location.